BR19-gh/online-store-billing-system/README.md

 ##### PUT'/storeTheme/'

-- This route will update the name of the store in the database using the following body:
+- This route will update the theme of the store in the database using the following body:

 ```json